 Gary's daughter, wild child teen Lucy, and Sue Ellen, J.R.'s alcoholicfaded beauty queen wife, rounded out the family, at least until Bobby married the daughter of Jock's old rival...Initially the show focused on Pamela Barnes, Bobby's sweet natured and beautiful new wife as she attempted to fit in with the Ewing family, but the chemistry between Larry Hagman (J.R.) and Linda Gray (Sue Ellen) quickly took center stage.
 Hagman's J.R. in particular became one of the great characters of television history, his greedy, sleazy yet oddly charming villain becoming an icon of the decade.The show produced two of the most famous stories in television - both cliffhangers (a staple of the series).
 The first in 1980-81 was the mystery of 'Who shot J.R.?' (it was Kristin), the answer to which was at that time the most watched episode in television history.The second story was... less successful.
 When star Patrick Duffy left the series, his character was McLeaned.
-But with declining ratings, the return of the original series show runner after a brief absence, and the cast missing Duffy, the actor returned in the final moments of the seventh season, leading to the eighth season opening with the revelation that Bobby's death and the subsequent season seven were all an elaborate dream.
+But with declining ratings, the return of the original series show runner after a brief absence, and the cast missing Duffy, the actor returned in the final moments of the eighth season, leading to the ninth season opening with the revelation that Bobby's death and the subsequent season eight were all an elaborate dream.
 Needless to say, reaction was quite negative to say the least.Inspired a glut of failed copycat shows (Secrets of Midland Heights and Texas), the most successful being Dynasty, its So Bad, It's Good counterpart that ended up becoming the show's chief rival during the mid-1980s.
 It was also given a Spin-Off, Knots Landing, which was based around Gary Ewing, though the dream season ultimately led to both shows severing ties with each other.There have also been three made-for-TV movies.
 The first, Dallas: The Early Years (1986), was a Prequel that chronicled the feud between Jock Ewing and Digger Barnes in the 1930's.
 After the series ended, two reunion movies were produced - J.R.
 Returns (1996) and War of the Ewings (1998).A possible movie remake with John Travolta as J.R.
 Ewing and Jennifer Lopez (!) as Sue Ellen has been in Development Hell for years.
 Problems include the recent Real Life oil crisis, the increasingly negative views of Americans toward oil companies, and doubt in the entertainment industry that fans would accept another actor portraying JR.TNT revived the series in 2012, with a ten-episode run that included some of the original cast members but focused on the next generation of the Ewing family.
 A third season, consisting of fifteen episodes, has been confirmed for early 2014.Larry Hagman passed away on November 23, 2012.
 He was given a funeral in episode eight of the second season (which aired on March 11, 2013).
 Expect to see a lot of old faces from the original series.Now has a Character Sheet under construction here.
 Feel free to add to it!Also needs its Awesome, Funny, Heartwarming and Tear Jerker pages expanded upon.

 The original show (1978-1991) provides examples of: